 To implement a workshop in your classroom:

-2. Fill out an application and sign a memo of understanding.
+2. Fill out an application.

 3. Identify funding.

-4. Schools sign final contracts and attend professional development workshop.
+4. Teachers attend a professional development workshop.

 5. Workshops begin.